-- Utilize the comprehensive checklist for syllabus guidelines found on the Vice Provost website to develop and check your syllabus before submission.
-Checklist is available online at https://vpue.wsu.edu/policies/. - Include the most current University statements for Reasonable Accommodation, Academic Integrity, and Safety and Emergency Notifications.
-Be sure to include the course and/or campus specific information. - Conjoint course requests must follow the Graduate School guidelines noted on page 9. - Show subject, course number, meeting dates and times, instructor, and credit hours on page 1 of the syllabus.
+- Utilize the comprehensive Course and University Syllabus pages, found on the Faculty Senate Syllabus Committee website to develop and check your syllabus before submission. - Include the most current course-specific required statement(s) and link to university syllabus statement and link. - Conjoint course requests must follow the Graduate School guidelines noted on pages 6-7. - Show subject, course number, meeting dates and times, instructor, and credit hours on page 1 of the syllabus.
 Include UCORE designator, if applicable. - List required and optional texts.
-Include ISBN. - Include a weekly schedule that identifies a class topic for each meeting. - Do not include Thanksgiving week or spring break week. - No exams may be scheduled the final week of instruction (week 15). - Include a description of required assignments and link to student learning objectives. - Include a clear grading rubric.
+Include ISBN. - Include a weekly schedule that identifies a class topic for each meeting. - o Do not include Thanksgiving week or spring break week. - No exams may be scheduled the final week of instruction (week 15). - Include a description of required assignments and link to student learning objectives. - Include a clear grading rubric.
 All courses with a final grading scale based on percentages should extend the grading scale to one decimal point or add a rounding statement. - If student presentations are required, indicate the length of the presentation; whether the presentations are group or individual; and the maximum number of students. - If a field trip is required, include any required fees, how travel is accomplished, alternatives (if any), and the consequences of not participating in the required field trip.